elne7/Sign-Up-Page-Perform/README.md

-# simple_shopping_app
+# sign_up_page_perform

-This is a basic Flutter project showcasing a simple shopping app showing some products and offers.
+Considering my last project the `Simple Shopping App`, This Task is a complement for the previous project

 **Features:**

-- Uses an AppBar with a centered title "Shopping App".
+- Starts with a sign up page before entering the app.
-- Displays a `Column` widget to arrange the content vertically within the body.
+- Displays a `ListView` widget to arrange the content vertically within the body.
-- Displays a `PageView` widget to show some product images horizontally within the body.
+- Displays 4 `TextFormField` widgets to insert the user information.
+- Each textformfield has its spisific `Validator` to check if the inserted data is correct as required.
-- Displays a `GridView` widget to show some product cards showing 2 cards in each row.
+- Displays a `ElevatedButton` widget to submit the sign up when all the validators are correct.
-- Each card in the grid view shows the product image and its name with an `Add_To_Cart` icon.
+- The elevatedbutton shows a `Dialog` widget says that the "Account Successfully Created".
-- The add to cart icon displays a `SnackBar` widget saying "Item added to the cart" when pressing it.
+- Also the dialog has a `TextButton` widget as it navigate the user to the shop app when pressing on it.
-- Displays a `ListView` widget to show some product Offers vertically.

 **Dependencies:**

-* This project relies on the `flutter` package.
-* Uses the `auto_size_text` package to control the size of the card's text.
+* Uses the `Validators` package to control some validates on the text form field.

 **Customised Widgets**

-- CustomPageView.
-- CustomGridView.
-- CustomListView.
-- CustomCard.
-- CustomContainer.
-- CustomText.
+- CustomTextFormField